 Slant of Light was named the runner-up for the 2012 Langum Prize in American Historical Fiction.
 Needless to say, I'm pretty pumped up about that!
 Here's the announcement.

-In addition, it's a finalist for the 2014 Balcones Fiction Prize.
+In addition, it was a finalist for the 2014 Balcones Fiction Prize.
 This is a great thrill for me!

 Keep an eye on the "News" link above....I'll use it to update you about upcoming events and speaking engagements, and I'll throw in reflections and observations as well.